-Members of the Ethiopian diaspora, the largest outside of Ethiopia, cheer as they respond to remarks by Ethiopia’s Prime Minister Abiy Ahmed, calling on them to return, invest and support their native land in Washington, U.S., July 28, 2018.
-REUTERS/Mike Theiler
+Members of the Ethiopian diaspora, the largest outside of Ethiopia, respond to Ethiopia’s Prime Minister Abiy Ahmed, calling on them to return, invest in and support their native land in Washington.

 “[There are] more opportunities for us as the economy opens up to invest our resources in our birth country, says Addis Alemayehu, an Ethiopian-born Canadian investor engaged in IT and one of the leading communications firms in the country.